Clustox/swift-style-guidelines/README.md

 ### Access Specifier

 * Use access specifier on class level types, variables and functions to clear their scope.
-* If no specifier is provided, by default it would be public.
+* If no specifier is provided by default, it would be public.

 ### Defining Variables